Why McLanahan Thickeners?

 What types of testing are necessary to select the correct Thickener?

-- Feed characterisation
+- Feed characterization

 - Settling flux to establish the optimum solids for maximum rate